Ball at The Opera by Carol

 -

-chronological order.
-The version reproduced here is closer to the painting.
+their chronological order.
+The version reproduced here is closer to the

-Probably made about 1865-67, it was published in Emile Zola's booklet Edouard
+painting.
+Probably made about 1865-67, it was published in Emile Zola's

-Manet, Etude biographique et critique, issued in 1867.
-In this etching
+booklet Edouard Manet, Etude biographique et critique, issued in 1867.

-Manet suppressed the lower part of the canvas, and by thus reducing the
+In this etching Manet suppressed the lower part of the canvas, and by

-height of the composition he emphasized the length and horizontality of
+thus reducing the height of the composition he emphasized the length

-and repugnance even extended to the black cat, which in itself was considered
+extended to the black cat, which in itself was considered perfectly

-perfectly outrageous.
-Visitors to the exhibition were so angry that the
+outrageous.
+Visitors to the exhibition were so angry that the canvas

-canvas had to be protected by attendants against the threat of violence.
+had to be protected by attendants against the threat of violence.
+The

 "advanced" critics failed to appreciate the painting.
 Jules Claretie